Skip to main content

 - Concurrent consumption from 5 threads

-o3: Produces a correct token bucket with lazy refill using time.monotonic(), proper lock usage, and a clear consume() that returns False instead of blocking.
-The pytest suite covers all three specified scenarios and includes a race condition test using threading.Thread.
-Edge case: handles fractional tokens correctly.
+GPT-5.5: Produces a correct token bucket with lazy refill using time.monotonic(), proper lock usage, and a clear consume() — and adds a production-practical bonus: it returns (bool, float) where the float is the wait time if the consume fails, which is often what you actually want downstream.
+The pytest suite covers all three specified scenarios, including a concurrency test using threading.Thread, and it handles fractional tokens correctly.

 5. Legacy Code Refactor